 In 1891 the first electric lights were installed and before long, a union station was built so both railroads could share passenger facilities.
 Three years later, in July 1894, the entire business district east of the railroad burned down.
 More than 20 years later, in November 1918, the Union Station burned down.
 A new depot was built, but, over the years, as train traffic diminished, it fell into disrepair.
 It was razed in 2009.

 In 1926, when Route 66 was built, it barreled right through Chenoa, and the town responded with new businesses to service the travelers.

 Two currently active businesses here are notable due to their longevity.
 They are Schuirman’s Drug Store (now Chenoa Pharmacy) and Union Roofing.

 The town school system closed at the end of the 2004 school year, consolidating with the nearby Prairie Central school district.

-Other points of interest include the Matthew T. Scott House, a 19th Century restored home, Steve’s Cafe building, and the vintage Chenoa Pharmacy, which is a member of the Route 66 Hall of Fame.
+Other points of interest include the Matthew T. Scott House; a 19th Century restored home, Steve’s Cafe building, and the vintage Chenoa Pharmacy, a member of the Route 66 Hall of Fame.